Smooth hyperbolicity cones are second-order cone representable: Proof of Theorem

 \begin{thm}\Label{critenseval} Let $K\subset\R^n$ be a compact and convex \sa\ set, let $P=\{f\in\R[x_1,\dots,x_n]\colon\deg(f)\le1$, $f|_K\ge0\}$, and let $E$ denote the set of elements in $P$ that span an extreme ray of the cone~$P$.
 Let $d\ge1$ be an integer.
 Then $\sxdeg(K)\le d$ if and only if $\sosx f^\otimes(\xi)\le d$ holds for every real closed field $R\supset\R$, every $f\in E_R$ and every $\xi\in\partial K_R$. \end{thm}

 \begin{lab}\Label{tangenten} Let $K\subset\R^n$ be a closed convex \sa\ set, and let $P$ be the cone of linear polynomials $f$ in $\R[x]=\R[x_1,\dots,x_n]$ with $f|_K\ge0$.
 We assume that $K$ has non-empty interior, so the cone $P$ is closed and pointed.
-Assume further that $K$ has Nash-smooth boundary (\ref{dfnashsmoth}) everywhere.
+Assume further that the boundary of $K$ is Nash-smooth (\ref{dfnashsmoth}).
 Given $v\in\partial K$, let $T_v\in P$ be a positive tangent to $\partial K$ at $v$ (see \ref{dfnashsmoth}).
 Up to scaling by a positive real number, $T_v$ is the only element in $P$ that vanishes at~$v$.
 If the boundary $\partial K$ has strict positive curvature everywhere, then $T_v(v')>0$ holds for any two different points $v\ne v'$ in $\partial K$. \end{lab}

 \begin{lem}\Label{xrays} Assume that $K$ is compact convex \sa\ with Nash-smooth boundary.
-Then the extreme rays of the cone $P$ are the $\R_\plus T_v$ for $v\in\partial K$.
+Then the extreme rays of the cone $P$ are the $\R_\plus T_v$, for $v\in\partial K$.
 In particular, $P$ is the conic hull of $\{T_v\colon v\in\partial K\}$. \end{lem}

 \begin{proof} Let $v\in\partial K$.
-Then $T_v$ generates an extreme ray of $P$, since $T_v=p+q$ with $0\ne p,\,q\in P$ implies $p(v)=0$ and therefore $p\in\R_\plus T_v$, see \ref{tangenten}.
+Then $T_v$ generates an extreme ray of $P$, since $T_v=p+q$ with $p,\,q\in P$ implies $p(v)=0$ and therefore $p\in\R_\plus T_v$, see \ref{tangenten}.
 Conversely, if $t\in P$ generates an extreme ray of $P$, there is a point $v\in\partial K$ with $t(v)=0$ since $K$ is compact.
 Therefore $t\in\R_\plus T_v$, again by \ref{tangenten}.
 Every closed and pointed convex cone is the Minkowski sum of its extreme rays, which implies the last assertion. \end{proof}